 Absolutely, and we strongly recommend them for blended families.
 In a second marriage, you may be bringing significant pre-marriage assets, children from a prior relationship, and complex estate planning concerns.
 A postnuptial agreement allows you to define clearly which assets are yours, how they will be distributed on death or divorce, and how you intend to provide for your children from your first marriage.
 This kind of planning can prevent painful conflicts between your current spouse and your children down the road.

 A postnuptial agreement can significantly impact your estate plan.
-By characterising certain assets as separate property, you may affect how they pass on your death, through your will, trust, or by operation of law.
+By characterizing certain assets as separate property, you may affect how they pass on your death, through your will, trust, or by operation of law.
 It’s critical that your postnuptial agreement is coordinated with your estate planning documents.
 Our Los Angeles family law attorneys regularly work alongside estate planning counsel to ensure that your postnup and estate plan are fully aligned.

 No. A postnuptial agreement is entered into by a married couple who intend to remain married, it governs their financial rights going forward.
 A separation agreement (also called a marital settlement agreement) is entered into when spouses are formally separating or divorcing.
 These are distinct legal documents for distinct circumstances.
 If you’re unsure which applies to your situation, an initial consultation with a Moradi Neufer Los Angeles family law attorney can clarify your options quickly.